jzcurious/cxxinit/README.md

 fetch:
   - .gitignore
-  - .clang-format: .clang-format
+  - .clang-format: clang-format
-  - some_file.txt: /home/void/some_file.txt
+  - some_folder/some_file.txt: /home/void/some_file.txt

 subdirs: # is required
   myproj-lib: